gerdiedoo/game-dev-notes/2 - Core Competencies/Notes/3 - Apply Programming Skills for In-Game Application.md

 	- How to address and fix the identified program errors in accordance with quality standards
 	- How to address the overall game design concerns including usability and accessibility issues based on game quality assurance and testing techniques
 	- How to optimize game program based on project requirements

+#### Evidence Guide

+- Critical Aspects of Competency
+	- Assessment requires evidence that the candidate:
+		- Technical game documentation is prepared
+		- Technical game documentation is validated
+		- Game program logic is formulated/designed
+- Required Knowledge and Attitude
+	- Mathematical and science concepts to
+		- Solve spatial problems in 2D and 3D
+		- Simulate movement (objects)
+		- Precision of movement (objects)
+	- Game logic design using construct/modules/objects
+	- concepts of various game program design and system lifecycle options
+	- Game system specifications and requirements
+	- Learning from multiple sources
+	- Researching using library and printed literature
+	- Understanding the expectation
+	- Organizing your thoughts
+	- Organizing projects
+- Required Skills
+	- Applying the use of various design documentation tools
+	- conceptualizing game technical design
+	- Designing and validating program logic and flow
+	- Combine applicable game programming languages
+	- Using the search engines
+	- Understanding key terminology
+	- Draft a mind map
+	- Task allocation
+- Resource Implication
+	- To demonstrate this unity of competence the following resources will be required:
+		- Program or design specifications
+		- Documentation tools
+		- Personal computer or workstation
+- Methods of Assessment
+	- Competency may be assessed through:
+		- Observation of real or simulated work processes
+		- Individual demonstration with oral questioning
+		- Practical exam
+		- Portfolio assessment of work samples
+- Context of Assessment
+	- Competence may be assessed in the workplace or in a simulated work environment